artkulak/osic-pulmonary-fibrosis-progression/README.md

 ## How to run

-`effnet_b5_training_30_epochs.ipynb` - contains training pipeline for the best EfficientNet b5 model `inference-45-55-600-epochs-tuned-effnet-b5-30-ep.ipynb` - contains inference part for the kernel with the highest lb score `simple-logreg.ipynb` - contains naive approach which turned out to be in the bronze zone
+`effnet_b5_training_30_epochs.ipynb` - contains training pipeline for the best EfficientNet b5 model <br>
+`inference-45-55-600-epochs-tuned-effnet-b5-30-ep.ipynb` - contains inference part for the kernel with the highest lb score <br>
+`simple-logreg.ipynb` - contains naive approach which turned out to be in the bronze zone <br>

 ## Final words